 6. Your Skin May Tear A Little Upon Removal

 Discovery News suggests that inserting and removing a tampon can lead to micro-tears in the vaginal wall.
 The tampon may also leave behind loosened fibers that make a good breeding ground for bacteria.
 These micro tears may become an issue when the tampon dries out the vagina, leaving it slightly more susceptible to abrasion and changing its natural fluid balance.
-Bad bacteria may be able to enter bloodstream through the small cuts, leading to the rare but dangerous Toxic Shock Syndrome (TSS).
+Bad bacteria may be able to enter bloodstream through small cuts, leading to the rare but dangerous Toxic Shock Syndrome (TSS).
 Take precautions by using the lowest absorbency tampon possible, as well as switching it up with a pad now and then.